raashidkhan/MBN-Live/README.md

 Website design and development for MBN Live - A news agency.

-### Client Description

-MBN Live is a free news association arranged at Mumbai.
-Chief Editor of MBN live is in news-reporting business for longer than ten years.
-After so long endeavouring to convey unprejudiced news he, at last, chose to have a website where he can communicate and convey facts with no surprises.

 ### Project Description

 Complete Design and development for a news agency situated at Mumbai, India.